Real Life with Diabetes: When Every Number Feels Like a Grade

 And the worst part is that we’re actually the ones delivering most of the judgment.
 Sure, our healthcare team and our loved ones are certainly a source of expectations and pressure to achieve tighter blood sugar levels and lower A1C results, but the actual voice on a daily basis that delivers the judgment is our own.

 The best part about that, though, is that we can change what that voice is saying.
-Changing what the voice is saying can have a huge—I mean huge—impact, not only on how you feel after each time you check your blood sugar but also on your actions and your behaviors that lead to the results of the next time you check your blood sugar.
+And changing what the voice is saying can have a huge—I mean huge—impact on not only how you feel after each time you check your blood sugar but also on your actions and your behaviors that lead to the results of the next time you check your blood sugar.

 For instance, here’s George: George was diagnosed with type 1 diabetes when he was 8 years old.
 Today, he’s 25, he’s using one of the best insulin pumps on the market, he wears the best continuous glucose monitor (CGM) money can buy, he has a gym membership and a personal trainer, and plenty of money left over to buy healthy food.
 Technically, George has everything a person could have to help them manage healthy blood sugar levels on a daily basis.
 (That being said, of course, we all have highs and lows.
 Nobody is perfect!)